Teraas/QA/test/src/main/java/Arrays/notes.md

 #Linked lists
 Ex - A word processor is definitely going to need fast appends—appending to the document is like the main thing you do with a word processor.

+# Sorted arrays would usually use Binary Search